-- 1. National Waste Management Plan (NWMP)[21] [38].
+- 1. National Waste Management Plan (NWMP) [21,38].
 There are adequate documents at the local level.
 The first National Waste Management Plan was adopted in 2002 (another actualization in 2006, 2010, 2015) and the current NWMP 2022 was adopted in 2017, - 2.
-National Waste Prevention Programme (NWPP)[42],

-- 3. The Polish Energy Policy until 2030 (PEnP) [43], - 4.
+National Waste Prevention Programme (NWPP) [42], - 3.
+The Polish Energy Policy until 2030 (PEnP) [43], - 4.
 National Municipal Wastewater Treatment Programme (NMWTP) [44].

-Some differences exist in the approach to managing sewage sludge in the NWMPs of 2002 [21] and 2016 [38].
-The 2002 NWMP, however, lacks the integration of sewage sludge management and the sewage treatment process and provisions regarding the optimization of the amount of sewage sludge formed in the wastewater treatment process.
+Some differences exist in the approach to managing MSS in the NWMPs of 2002 [21] and 2016 [38].
+The 2002 NWMP, however, lacks the integration of MSS management and the sewage treatment process and provisions regarding the optimization of the amount of sewage sludge formed in the wastewater treatment process.
 According to the given statistical data, the dominating part of sewage sludge is collected in the area of a sewage treatment plant (42%), and the most common form of disposal is agricultural use.
-The Plan provides for a two-fold increase in the amount of sludge, and outlines the directions of activities aimed at reducing the amount of deposits collected.
-It is indicated that due to the composition of sewage sludge, its usage in agriculture will decrease and the preferred direction of development is composting [21].
+The Plan provides for a two-fold increase in the amount of sludge, and outlines the directions of activities aimed at reducing the amount of sludge collected.
+It is indicated that due to the composition of MSS, its usage in agriculture will decrease and the preferred direction of development is for increased composting [21].

-The 2016 NWMP confirms the trend in the increase in sewage sludge.
-It is indicated that minimizing the amount of generated sewage sludge is often treated as a secondary issue in sewage treatment plants, and that the method of the final disposal of sewage sludge changes (the share of combustion increases, the share of reclamation decreases, and the share of agricultural use remains).
+The 2016 NWMP confirms the trend of the increase in sewage sludge.
+The plan indicates that minimizing the amount of generated MSS is often treated as a secondary issue in sewage treatment plants, and that the method of the final disposal of sewage sludge changes (the share of combustion increases, the share of landfilling decreases, and the share of agricultural use remains).
 Still, the sludge is collected in significant quantities in treatment plants [38].

 In connection with the tightening of the regulations concerning the possibility of agricultural use of municipal sewage sludge [23] (article 96 (12.8)), it is expected that the share of this form of sludge management for combustion will decrease.
-The possibility of storing sewage sludge is also legally restricted [26].
-In the 2016 NWMP, the following objectives are adopted ([38], p.
+The possibility of landfilling sewage sludge is also legally restricted [26].
+In the 2016 NWMP, the following objectives are adopted [38] (p.
 103):

-- 1. complete cessation of municipal sewage sludge storage; - 2. increasing both the amount of municipal sewage sludge treated prior to entering the environment and the amount of municipal sewage sludge subjected to thermal transformation; and - 3. striving to maximize the use of biogenic substances contained in sewage sludge, while meeting all the requirements concerning sanitary, chemical, and environmental safety.
+- 8. complete cessation of municipal sewage sludge storage (landfilling); - 9. increasing both the amount of municipal sewage sludge treated prior to entering the environment and the amount of municipal sewage sludge subjected to thermal transformation; and - 10. striving to maximize the use of biogenic substances contained in sewage sludge, while meeting all the requirements concerning sanitary, chemical, and environmental safety.

-Such goals are in line with the guidelines set by the European Union.
+These goals are in line with the guidelines set by the European Union.

 The Plan stresses the necessity of approaching sewage sludge in accordance with the waste management hierarchy, thus preventing its formation (Table 1), which is a significant change compared to the first NWMP.
-At the same time, it is pointed out that the National Municipal Wastewater Treatment Programme (NMWTP) [44] needs to address more the issue of municipal sewage sludge treatment, which has not yet obtained the status of waste, and to indicate the need to specify the directions of its development in water permits.
+At the same time, it is pointed out that the National Municipal Wastewater Treatment Programme (NMWTP) [44] needs to further address the issue of municipal sewage sludge treatment, which has not yet obtained the status of waste, and to indicate the need to specify the directions of its development in water permits.

 Table 1.
-Directions for the ma of municipal waste managem
+Directions for the management of municipal sewage sludge in accordance with the hierarchy of municipal waste management.